bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Your weight data is noisy.

+Sometimes it looks like you're gaining weight while you're dieting.

 Here are some common factors affecting your weight:
 1. When you last went to the bathroom
 2. How much food is in your digestive system
 3. The amount of sodium in your food
 4. How much water you drink
-5. The amount of carbohydrates you consume
+5. The amount of carbohydrate you consume

 Why is it important to track weight daily?